Where to Stay in New York: A First Timers Guide (2025)

 Where to stay in NYC for first timers

-If you’re struggling to decide on where to stay in New York, I’m here to help!
-I’ve visited New York more times than I can count and have stayed all over the city.
+If you’re struggling to decide where to stay in New York, I’m here to help!
+I’ve visited The Empire State more times than I can count and have stayed all over the city.
 I’ve spent hours, if not days, researching all the different options.

-In this post, I’ve shared the best places to stay in New York for first-timers.
-There are also a few additional options for those looking for something a little bit different.
+In this post, I’ve shared the best areas to stay in New York for first-timers.
+There are also a few additional options for those looking for something different.

 From the neon lights of Midtown Manhattan to the tree-lined streets of Greenwich, each area of New York mentioned below has its own unique charm.
 Of course, not everywhere will be right for everyone, so it’s important to know the pros and cons of each location.

-Here is a list of where to stay in New York if it’s your first time visiting.
+Here is a list of the best places to stay in New York City.

 Midtown Manhattan: Empire State Building and Flatiron District (best for all types of travellers)

-In my opinion, this area of Midtown is the best place to stay in New York for first-timers.
-This area is in a prime location close to many iconic sights.
-It’s well connected to other areas of New York City and a little bit quieter than the nearby Times Square.
+In my opinion, this part of Midtown is one of the best locations to stay in New York.
+It’s in a prime location close to many iconic sights, it’s well connected to other areas of New York City, and a little bit quieter than the nearby Times Square.

-I’ve stayed in this area several times and it has the perfect balance of the chaos that sums up New York, but you can still easily escape the crowds.
+I’ve stayed in this area several times, and it has the perfect balance of the chaos that sums up New York, but it feels a little bit less overwhelming than Times Square.

 This covers quite a big area of New York but generally includes the Flatiron District, the Empire State Building, and the NoMad neighbourhoods.